 These fascinating foot health facts will change the way you think about your feet!

 Soothe Heel Pain

 Heel pain, especially in the morning, may signal plantar fasciitis, an inflammation of the tough band of tissue that connects your heel bone to the base of your toes.
 To get relief, stretch the Achilles tendon.
 Stand about three feet from a wall.
 Place your hands on the wall and move your right leg forward, knee bent.
 Keep your left leg straight, with your heel on the floor.
 You should feel a gentle stretch in your heel and foot arch.
 Hold for 10 seconds, then switch sides and repeat.

-Apply a lotion containing urea, such as Eulactol heel balm, to rough spots before they turn into troublesome calluses.
+Apply a lotion (ideally a heel balm) containing urea to rough spots before they turn into troublesome calluses.
 Start with a small amount, as urea-based lotions can sting.

 Another way to prevent skin from toughening up is by soaking your feet in a bowl of warm water once a week.
-Afterwards, apply a moisturising lotion.
+Afterwards, apply a moisturizing lotion.

 Also, choose shoes that fit well.
 You should have a thumb’s width between your longest toe and the end of the shoe.
 Shoes should be wide enough so that your toes and the balls of your feet aren’t cramped from side to side.
 But if shoes are too roomy, your feet will slide around and rub against the sides.